emerge-lang/compiler/llvm-backend/README.md

 ## Reference Counting

 * every heap-allocated object has a reference count (see layout above)
-* when a reference-value is assigned to a local variable, struct member object member, the reference count must be incremented by 1
+* when a reference-value is assigned to a local variable, struct member or object member, the reference count must be incremented by 1
     * `val x: Any = Unit` increments the ref-count for `Unit`
 * when passing a reference-value to a function (or a dynamic setter of an object member), the reference count